Understanding Common Claim Denial Reasons

 Ongoing Documentation: Keep receipts for all accident-related expenses including towing, rental cars, medical copays, and lost wages.
 Maintain a timeline of events with dates, times, and detailed descriptions.
 Save all correspondence with insurance companies, repair shops, and medical providers.

-Be aware that depreciation deductions on claims can quietly reduce your payout — understanding how this works in advance helps you dispute unfair deductions more effectively.
+Be aware that depreciation deductions can quietly reduce your payout — understanding how this works in advance helps you dispute unfair deductions more effectively.

 Understand Your Policy Inside Out

 Read your entire policy document including all endorsements and amendments.
 Know your coverage limits and deductible amounts for each coverage type.
 Understand what perils and situations are excluded from coverage.
 Verify that all drivers in your household are properly listed or excluded.
 Review your policy annually, especially after major life changes like marriage, moving, or purchasing a new vehicle.
-If an adverse action notice has affected your rates or coverage, address any underlying consumer report errors promptly.
+Reading your car insurance policy in full — including the exclusions and conditions sections — is one of the most powerful ways to avoid denial surprises.

 Be Honest and Consistent